BrentonCavanagh/FileConversion/README.md

 __Zeiss Zen__

-[_Zeiss_Zen_Multiscene.as.TIF:_](Zeiss_Zen_Multiscene.as.TIF.ijm) Is designed to resave multiscene CZI files from the Carl Zeiss as single channel TIF images.
+[_Zeiss_Zen_Multiscene.as.TIF:_](Zeiss_Zen_Multiscene.as.TIF.ijm) Is designed to resave multiscene CZI files as single channel TIF images.
 With the option to save each scene as a mulitpage TIF.